 Do You Need to Buy Insurance for Your Drone?

 The good news is that most insurance company policy wordings would cover a drone in the same way that they would cover your personal property or contents.
-Depending on your specific insurer, you may not have to pay any additional amount to make sure your drone is covered!
+Depending on your specific insurer, you may not have to pay any additional amount to cover your drone.

 In December 2015, FAA introduced the requirement to register your personal use drone.
-However, since this is a new area for regulators, it's best to check with the FAA's Flying for Fun Special Rules for Flying a Model Aircraft guidelines contains up to date regulations.
-Since drones are regulated, you may wonder about liability insurance requirements for drones.
+However, since this is a new area for regulators, it's best to check with the FAA's Flying for Fun Special Rules for Flying a Model Aircraft guidelines to make sure you're up-to-date.

 Insurance for Drones and UAS Requirements

-Although insurance doesn't dictate if you register your drone or not, the use of your drone becomes an important aspect to understand if you are covered under a homeowner policy for your drone or not.
+Although insurance doesn't dictate if you register your drone or not, the use of your drone and how it's regulated could impact how it is covered by a homeowner's policy.

 If you are only using your drone for personal use and not business use, there most likely isn't an obligation to insure your drone.
 However, accidents do happen with drones, and you may want to protect yourself with liability insurance and damage insurance.